About me

 Paper presented at: UC Berkeley Public Finance Seminar (Berkeley, 2025), Center for Business Taxation Doctoral Conference (Oxford, 2025), UC Santa Barbara Brown Bag Seminar (Santa Barbara, 2025), University of Utah Lunch Seminar (Salt Lake City, 2025), EEA (Bordeaux, 2025), PSE Applied Economics Seminar (Paris, 2024), CESifo Public Economics Area Conference (Munich, 2024), ZEW Public Finance Conference (Mannheim 2024), The 80th Annual Congress of the International Institute of Public Finance (Prague, 2024)

-Social media consumption relies on users’ behavioral biases while also generating negative externalities, like tobacco and alcohol do, yet as opposed to these goods they are largely untaxed.
+A substantial fraction of social media consumption relies on users’ behavioral biases.
+Yet as opposed to standard sin goods, e.g. tobacco and sodas, they are freed from corrective taxation.
 This paper develops a model of optimal taxation of a monopoly platform running a social media that jointly invests in an addictive technology and sets its ad-load.
 While generating consumer surplus, the social media harms users through overconsumption from addiction and harms non-users through negative consumption externalities.
 Because addiction investment is observable only by the platform, the social planner relies on a tax on total engagement as an indirect corrective instrument.
 A key friction is that the platform can offset the tax by adjusting its ad-load, limiting its effectiveness.
 I characterize the optimal tax through a sufficient statistics formula: the tax equals a welfare-weighted sum of the elasticities of addiction, ad-load and engagement to the tax.
 When the welfare gains of reducing addiction are large, the tax rate reaches its upper bound through the platform’s participation constraint and the social planner optimally extracts all platform surplus.

-• Charitable Giving, Tax Design, and Tax Consent, with G. Fack, B. Garbinti, J. Goupille-Lebret
+- Charitable Giving, Tax Incentives and Tax Consent, with G. Fack, B. Garbinti, J. Goupille-Lebret

 Selected work in progress